philshem/open-spelling-bee/README.md

     python3 play_puzzles.py RDGHNOU

-where A is the center letter.
+where `R` is the center letter that must be used at least once in each word.
 If the puzzle `RDGHNOU` does not exist, it will be created and saved to `data/RDGHNOU.json` (the file names are the first letter and the alphabetically sorted remaining letters).

 ⚠️ The word list used is from Scrabble: [TWL06](https://www.wordgamedictionary.com/twl06/), and at roungly 180k words, it's larger than what the NY Times uses.
 To reach "genius" level, you'll need to solve 50% of the words.